Realization of aperiodic subshifts and uniform densities in groups: Non-empty strongly aperiodic subshifts

 \section{Non-empty strongly aperiodic subshifts}

-In this section we construct non-empty strongly aperiodic subshifts on any countable group.
-The question of the existence of an infinite countable group $G$ that does not admit a non-empty strongly aperiodic subshift over the alphabet $\{0,1\}$ was asked in~\cite{glasner2009} and subsequently answered in the negative in~\cite{gao2009}.
-The proof presented in the latter article is a technical construction.
-In this section we present a short proof based on Lov\'asz local lemma~\cite{AlonSpencer2008}.
-We give a second proof -- inspired by the use of local lemma in~\cite{alonetal_nonrepetitivecoloringofgraphs} -- which is quite easy to visualize and gives a $G$-effectively closed subshift, but this proof uses a large alphabet and only works in finitely generated groups.
+In this section we construct non-empty strongly aperiodic subshifts on any countable group. \cor{As mentionned in the introduction,} \cor[T]{t}he question of the existence of an infinite countable group $G$ that does not admit a non-empty strongly aperiodic subshift over the alphabet $\{0,1\}$ was asked in~\cite{glasner2009} and subsequently answered in the negative in~\cite{gao2009}. \cor[The proof presented in the latter article is a technical construction.]{} In this section we present a short proof based on Lov\'asz local lemma~\cite{AlonSpencer2008}. \cor[We]{For finitely generated groups, we also} give a second proof -- inspired by the use of local lemma in~\cite{alonetal_nonrepetitivecoloringofgraphs} -- which is quite easy to visualize and gives a $G$-effectively closed subshift, but this proof uses a large alphabet and only works in finitely generated groups.

 We begin by introducing the asymmetric version of the local lemma.
 We then extract a corollary to show how it can be used in order to produce configurations in subshifts by using the compactness of the set of configurations and then we proceed to the construction of the strongly aperiodic subshifts.